Dog vaginitis top view

 Dog Vulvar Dermatitis Home Remedies: Before You Go…

-However, we recommend seeking your vet's help, especially in severe cases of infection.
+Also, it's always best to seek your vet's help, especially in severe cases of infection.

 Chances are, a simple swelling could mean a serious underlying condition, such as tumors.
+This will involve more invasive treatments like surgeries.

 Related Articles: